we2004/MeProject/README.md

 My work on this project focused on the frontend application, including the UI, state management, API integration, authentication flow, reusable components, and overall frontend architecture.

 For full API details, endpoints, and request/response structures, see [backend/API_DOCUMENTATION.md](./backend/API_DOCUMENTATION.md).

-## Deployment

-The application is deployed using **Google Cloud Run**.

-The project is connected to its GitHub repository for continuous deployment, allowing new changes to be built and deployed when pushed to the configured branch.

 ## What I Learned